-For concepts of thresholds, deassertion hysteresis and assertion timeout, see Sensor Threshold Settings (on page 762).
+For concepts of thresholds, deassertion hysteresis and assertion timeout, see Sensor Threshold Settings (on page 771).

-Other operations:

-- You can go to another OCP's data/setup page by clicking the OCP selector on the top-left corner.

-On the top-left corner. - You can go to the associated Inlet's data page by clicking the Inlet link in the Details section.
+- Other operations: - You can go to another OCP's data/setup page by clicking the OCP selector on the top-left corner. - You can go to the associated Inlet's data page by clicking the Inlet - link in the Details section.

-Overcurrent Protector C1 Details Label C1 Status closed 1-Pole Circuit Breaker Type Rating 16 A L1 Lines Protected Outlets 1-4 Inlet Inlet I1
+• Overcurrent Protector C1

+Details

+Label C1

+Status closed

+Туре 1-Pole Circuit Breaker

+Rating 16 A

+Lines L1

+Protected Outlets 1-4

+Inlet Inlet I1